nj11/LinuxServerConfiguration/README.md

 `sudo cat/var.log/apache2/error.log`

-In case you see runtime errors like below  : client_secrets.json not found then edit the __init__.py file to give the full path to the file.Workaround in progress to fix this
+In case you see runtime errors like below  :

+  1.client_secrets.json not found then edit the __init__.py file to give the full path to the file.Workaround in progress to fix this      issue.

-  issue.
-  In google plus sign in if you see a error like origin_mismatch then make sure your public servername that was used in the catalog.conf file is added to allowed origins in google project via console.After adding authorized origin in google project redownload the client_secrets.json file and save it in project directory.The client_secrets file should have the new server name.
+  2.In google plus sign in if you see a error like origin_mismatch then make sure your public servername that was used in the
+    catalog.conf  file is added to allowed origins in google project via console.After adding authorized origin in google project
+    redownload the client_secrets.json file and save it in project directory.The client_secrets file should have the new server name.

 ## References: